HOW DO YOU OVERHEAD PRESS?

 UPPER CHEST

-Your core muscles and abdominal muscles will also help to keep your upper body straight.
+In terms of secondary muscles, your core muscles and abdominal muscles will also help to keep your upper body straight.
 Core strength and core stability are essential for proper posture and movement inside and outside of the gym.
+Make sure to maintain core activation when you are performing the barbell shoulder press.

-The chest muscles, especially the upper chest, will also be there to act as a stabilizer.
+The pectoral muscle or chest muscles, especially the upper chest, will also be there to act as a stabilizer.

 But the muscles mentioned above are the main players in the overhead press.

-WHY YOU AREN’T PERFORMING THE OVERHEAD PRESS CORRECTLY
+WHY YOU AREN’T PERFORMING THE SHOULDER PRESS CORRECTLY

 Let’s jump into the reason why you aren’t activating those muscles properly and why you’re not able to do a perfect overhead press.